ThyCowLord/bw/README.md

 ## Usage
 For the first argument, use -r (Repo) or -w (Website) to use either one.
-For example, for the matrix program, you would run bw -w matrix.
+For example, for the matrix program, you would run bw -w matrix.py.
-For another example, for this program, you would use bw -r bw
+For another example, for this program, you would use bw -r bw.